 EWU Policy 302-05 Authority: EWU Board of Trustees

-History: This policy supersedes UGS Policy 435-020 et seq.
-It was adopted by the EWU Board of Trustees (BOT) on January 20, 2011 and includes housekeeping changes approved by the Policy Administrator on March 7, 2019.
+History: This policy was adopted by the EWU Board of Trustees (BOT) on January 20, 2011 and includes housekeeping changes approved by the Policy Administrator on March 7, 2019.
 An updated version was approved by the BOT on December 6, 2019.

 Applicability: This policy applies to all faculty, staff, and students of Eastern Washington University and to any persons engaged in research activities conducted under the auspices of the University, regardless of the funding source.

 The creation and dissemination of knowledge are primary missions of the university.
 Accordingly, the university encourages participation in research, scholarship and service activities which contribute to the university’s educational, research, and community service mission.
-In all of these activities, the University endeavors to maintain the highest standards of integrity and ethics.
+In all of these activities, EWU endeavors to maintain the highest standards of integrity and ethics.
 EWU is committed to fostering a research environment that promotes the responsible conduct of research and research training, discourages research misconduct, and deals promptly with allegations or evidence of possible research misconduct.
 Under federal regulations and guidelines and by extension, university policy and procedures, EWU is obligated to carry out inquiries and, if warranted, investigations to resolve allegations of misconduct.

 Faculty, students and staff who direct or participate in research and scholarship must do so with integrity and strict adherence to the ethical standards of this policy and related laws and regulations.